MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 - **Azure AD Identity**.
 The Azure Active Directory (Azure AD) is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth2.0.
 You create an AD application and use its **app id** and **password** to select an **identity provider** and generate an **authentication** connection.
 You add this connection to the bot channel registration settings.
 You also add the connection name in the bot configuration files as described below.

 - **Bot**.
 A bot is identified by its channels registration **MicrosoftAppID** and **MicrosoftAppPassword**.
 You add the related values in the bot's configuration files (`appsettings.json` (.NET), `.env` (JavaScript), `config.py` (Python)) or in **Azure Key Vault**.
 You also add the connection name to the files.
-The bot uses the **token** based on the app id and password to access system's protected resources.
+The bot uses the **token** based on the app id and password to access protected resources.
 Also, the bot uses the **token** based on the authentication connection to access user's protected resources.

 ## Bot authentication and authorization

-To authenticate a bot and authorize it to access user's protected resources, you perform the following steps:
+The following are the main steps to authenticate a bot and authorize it to access user's protected resources:

 1. Create a bot channel registration application.
 1. Add the registration app id and password to the bot configuration file.
-This allows the bot to be authenticated to access system's protected resources.
+This allows the bot to be authenticated to access protected resources.
 1. Create an Azure AD application to select an identity provider to authenticate the user.
 1. Create an authentication connection and add it to the channel registration settings.
 1. Add the connection name to the bot's configuration files.
 This allows the bot to be authorized to access user's protected resources.